Is your CRM ‘shelfware’?May 8, 2019 by Helen Wilcox in Latest News, Uncategorised

 Four ways to ensure your CRM is successful

 49% of CRM (Customer Relationship Management) projects fail, and yet the returns on well-implemented CRMs are clear: customer insight, pipeline management, forecasting, internal co-ordination, performance coaching – the list goes on.
-And with AI becoming embedded in so many of the cloud systems, we all need to ensure we are getting the best value possible.
-So, what can we do to make it work optimally?
-We share four ways to make yours successful.
+AI is now becoming embedded in various cloud systems, we all need to ensure we are getting the best value possible, here are four ways to make yours successful.

 The term “shelfware” sums up the problem beautifully.
 “In 2019, spending on software as a service (SaaS) will reach approximately $42 billion and represent 75% of total customer relationship management (CRM) software spend, continuing the rapid decline of on-premises deployments.”
 Gartner CRM projection.
-While Forrester Research found that 49% of CRM projects fail.
-That’s a lot of cash wasted!
+49% of CRM projects fail according to Forrester Research, that’s a lot of cash wasted!

 Sales people don’t like CRMs!

-One theme that emerged from the clear majority of Sales Managers is the difficulty in getting sales people to use CRM systems.
+One theme that emerged from the clear majority of Sales Managers is the difficulty in getting sales people to use Customer Relationship Management systems.
 We have looked at successful projects and current research to bring you some insights into this challenge in our twice-annual review of the sales profession using research journals, partners, competitors and client projects.

 Here are four hacks to help!

 1. Listen to your sales people